hm-lang/core/proposals/README.md

 The implementation in C++ might look something like this:

 ```
-// function declaration is the same for both `fn(Str;)` and `fn(Str)`:
+// two function overloads are defined for either `fn(Str;)` and `fn(Str)`:
-void fn(const string &String);
+void fn(const string &String);  // constant reference
+void fn(string &&String);       // temporary

-// with the definition, the constant one is not a surprise:
+// with the `fn(Str)` definition, the constant one is not a surprise:
 void fn(const string &String) {
     // do stuff with String from the hm function definition, and it's constant.
 }
-// although we also get a temporary overload as well:
+// although we also get a temporary overload as well, no copy required:
 void fn(string &&_String) {
-    const string &String = _String;
+    const string &String = _String; // constant reference, not a copy
     // do stuff with String from the hm function definition, and it's constant.
     // note that `_String` is hidden from the hm language code.
 }

-// with the definition, the mutable one has a copy-on-write wrapper:
+// with the `fn(Str;)` definition, the constant-reference overload has a copy-on-write wrapper:
 void fn(const string &_String) {
     cowWrapper<string> String(_String);
     // do stuff with String from the hm function definition, but it's possibly mutable.